 Elisabeth Eljuri is head of Latin America for Norton Rose Fulbright.
-She is also head of the corporate department of our Caracas office, head of the oil and gas practice group and an active member of the international arbitration practice group.
+She is also head of the corporate department and head of the oil and gas practice group of our Caracas office, and an active member of the international arbitration practice group.

-In Latin America and Venezuela in particular, Ms. Eljuri focuses on corporate and transactional work involving high-end sophisticated transactions for Fortune 500 corporations as well as international dispute work related to major projects and infrastructure.
+In Latin America, Ms. Eljuri focuses on corporate and transactional work involving high-end sophisticated transactions for Fortune 500 corporations as well as international dispute work related to major projects and infrastructure.

-She has significant M&A experience and over the past 20 years of practice, in addition to her contracts and general business practice, she has been regularly advising oil and gas producers and service companies engaged in high-level transactions.
+She has significant M&A experience and over the past 20 years of practice, in addition to her contracts and general business practice, she has been regularly advising energy companies engaged in high-level transactions.
 She has extensive experience in profit/production sharing agreements, JOAs, farm-outs, gas licences, upstream joint venture companies as well as midstream and downstream related and major projects.
-Major deals she has handled include corporate acquisitions of hydrocarbon companies and producing areas (in several Latin American countries), a crude oil storage and ship loading project, two of the world’s largest gas injection projects, a major coal project and several acquisitions of other mining projects.
+Major deals she has handled include corporate acquisitions of hydrocarbon companies and producing areas (in several Latin American countries), some of the largest extra-heavy oil projects in the world, a crude oil storage and ship loading project, two of the world’s largest gas injection projects, a major coal project and several acquisitions of other mining projects.

 Ms. Eljuri is also actively committed to legal education and corporate training.
 Since 2005, she has been a director, and, since 2008, vice-president of the prestigious Houston-based AIPN.
 She is now the president of the association.
 She is one of the instructors of the AIPN/RMMLF Upstream Short Course held in Houston every year (farm-out session), she has been an instructor of the Oil Negotiations Skills Workshop sponsored by AIPN and she also presents courses on subjects of interest for the energy community upon clients’ request.